 This could be a sign of potential fraud.
 You are responsible for the information on your tax return regardless of whether someone else prepared it.
 Review it before signing and ask questions about any entries you’re unsure about.

 7. Will the preparer sign your tax return along with you and include his or her Preparer Tax Identification Number?

 The law requires paid preparers to sign the return and include their PTIN, even though you remain responsible for the return’s accuracy.
 The preparer must also give you a copy of your return.

 8. If mistakes are made, will the preparer pay the interest and penalties levied by the IRS?

 Though you are always legally responsible for the information that appears on your return, honorable and professional preparers will agree to pay any interest or penalties resulting from their errors.
 Get their promise in writing and in advance.

 You can also call us at (833) PLAN-EFE to help with your search.
-We work with numerous reputable tax preparers, and we can help you find the right tax advisor near you.
+We can provide you a list of tax preparers near you.